edwardsj9090/firefly-iii-automation/README.md

  If you have permission issues when running the .sh script without sudo, then try this:

-Here is how to make the .sh files executable:

   1. You can right click the file and go to the **Permissions** tab and tick the checkbox that says **"Allow executing file as program"**.

   OR

   2. Use the following terminal command to make the file executable:

     `chmod +x /path/to/your/filename.sh`

 ==========================================================